 His publications and research specialities include the effectiveness and cost-effectiveness of healthcare and public health interventions, including:

-Trevor joined the University of York in 1992, first as Senior Research Fellow in the Centre for Health Economics; a Professor from 1996, he became founding director of the NHS Centre for Reviews and Dissemination.
-In 1999 he became Head of the University's Department of Health Sciences and deputy Chair of the Commissioning Board for Service Delivery and Organisation of the NHS research programme.
-He was appointed Pro-Vice-Chancellor in 2004 with the portfolio of teaching, learning and information.
+Trevor joined the University of York in 1992, first as Senior Research Fellow in the Centre for Health Economics; he became founding director of the NHS Centre for Reviews and Dissemination in 1993, and a Professor from 1996.
+In 1999 he became Head of the University's Department of Health Sciences and deputy Chair of the Commissioning Board for the Service Delivery and Organisation of the NHS research programme.
+He was appointed Pro-Vice-Chancellor for teaching, learning and information in 2004.

 Trevor's research interests are in health services research and health policy, in particular the financing and organisation of health care, evaluation of the effectiveness and cost effectiveness of health services and the impact of policy, patient safety and health care quality.